Focused Ultrasound: Neuravive Now Available at Precision Brain Spine and Pain Centre

 A special (stereotactic) frame is attached to the patient’s head with local anaesthetic and the patient lies in the MR scanner for the procedure.
 A little sedation can be given to improve comfort and enhance relaxation during the procedure.
 No incisions are required and the patient is conscious throughout.
 The patient plays an important role in confirming that the correct region of the brain is being targeted.

 During treatment, initially low energy ultrasound is applied to assess the response of tremor relief any potential side effects.
 This allows the treating team to make adjustments to the target before making the therapeutic and permanent brain lesion.
 Once the target has been localised and the initial testing carried out, the ultrasonic energy is progressively increased to create a permanent.
 This is done carefully, leading to a highly accurate and controlled lesion.
 Many patients experience an immediate improvement of tremor with minimal complications.
 Side effects, whilst common, are usually temporary, and may include transient balance issues.
-For this reason, we offer patients a short period of inpatient rehabilitation, under the supervision of one of our rehabilitation specialists or neurologists.
+For this reason, we offer patients a short period of inpatient rehabilitation, under the supervision of one of a rehabilitation specialist or neurologist.

 This incisionless treatment option has mainly been applied to essential tremor and tremor-dominant Parkinson’s disease patients, and is also used in some centres to treat refractory chronic pain.
 The types of neurological conditions that can be treated with this advanced neurosurgery approach are growing.